poppy-project/pypot/doc/vrep.rst

 As it is often easier to work in simulation rather than with the real robot, pypot has been linked with the `V-REP simulator <http://www.coppeliarobotics.com>`_.
 It is described as the "Swiss army knife among robot simulators" and is a very powerful tool to quickly (re)create robotics setup.
 As presenting V-REP is way beyond the scope of this tutorial, we will here assume that you are already familiar with this tool.
 Otherwise, you should directly refer to `V-REP documentation <http://www.coppeliarobotics.com/helpFiles/index.html>`_.

-Details about how to connect pypot and C-REP can be found in `this post <https://forum.poppy-project.org/t/howto-connect-pypot-to-your-simulated-version-of-poppy-humanoid-in-v-rep/332>`_.
+Details about how to connect pypot and V-REP can be found in `this post <https://forum.poppy-project.org/t/howto-connect-pypot-to-your-simulated-version-of-poppy-humanoid-in-v-rep/332>`_.

 The connection between pypot and V-REP was designed to let you seamlessly switch from your real robot to the simulated one.
 It is based on `V-REP's remote API <http://www.coppeliarobotics.com/helpFiles/en/remoteApiFunctionsPython.htm>`_.